junxit/us-congress-bills-110/metadata.md

 - 2007-05-24 — Placed on the Union Calendar, Calendar No. 101.
 - 2007-05-24 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-169.
 - 2007-05-24 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-169.
+- 2007-06-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-06-06 — Considered as unfinished business. (consideration: CR H6047-6048)
+- 2007-06-06 — Considered under suspension of the rules. (consideration: CR H6031-6037)
+- 2007-06-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+964.
+- 2007-06-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-06 — Mr. Rush moved to suspend the rules and pass the bill, as amended.
+- 2007-06-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 368 - 48 (Roll no. 434). (text: CR H6031-6035)
+- 2007-06-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 368 - 48 (Roll no. 434).(text: CR H6031-6035)